visualpharm/Lunacy/docs/index.md

 ## Standard Framework

-Under the <b>Standard Framework</b> we consider a set of tools that allow our clients to manually search and retreive icons through some GUI.
-These tools are:
+Under the <b>Standard Framework</b> we consider a set of tools that allow our clients to manually search and retreive icons through a GUI.
+These tools are web and desktop apps.
+Both tools have a very similar functionality with some distinctions which are described in detailed in each of the collapsable items below:

   <details>
   <summary>